Mary A. Brinkman: Career

-She did a vast amount of gratuitous work for the needy, and labored to improve the condition and advance the cause of women,.
-Among these good works were the lectures she gave before women's clubs and societies.
-Another of her beneficent labors was the course of lectures she delivered on medical subjects to the young women of the Girls' Friendly Society of St. Thomas, St. James, and Calvary Churches, in New York City.
-As associate member of the Girls' Friendly Society of the Episcopal Church she did active work.
-In connection with this may be mentioned the Bible talks to workmen gathered from the streets, which from week to week, for one entire year, she gave under the auspices of the Galilee Mission of Calvary Church, which mission she helped to organize.
-These lectures were a decided aid in the progress of woman's work in the church, and as an object lesson to the uncultivated working men, they undoubtedly led to their holding their wives in higher esteem and treating them with more consideration.
+She did a vast amount of gratuitous work for the needy, and labored to improve the condition and advance the cause of women.
+She gave lectures before women's clubs and societies, including a course of lectures delivered on medical subjects to the young women of the Girls' Friendly Society of St. Thomas, St. James, and Calvary Churches, in New York City.
+She worked as an associate member of the Girls' Friendly Society of the Episcopal Church.
+She gave a year of Bible talks to workmen gathered from the street under the auspices of the Galilee Mission of Calvary Church, which mission she helped to organize.

 Brinkman was an active member of many State and county societies, both medical and philanthropic, among which were the New York State and County Medical Societies, the Christian League for Promoting Social Purity, the New York Woman Suffrage Society, and the Society for Promoting the Welfare of the Insane.
 This gratuitous labor for the public was the more noticeable from the fact that, during the greater part of the time in which it was done, she cared for a large and constantly increasing private practice.